fibo/fibo.github.io/_posts/2017-06-15-play-t-rex-chrome-online.md

     If you also like Chrome, you probably also like to play with the T-Rex game but then suddenly the network arrives and the game is over...
 ---

 ...but there is a way to play also when you are online.

-Just copy and paste the following URL into Chrome
+Just copy and paste the following URL into Chrome `chrome://network-error/-106`.
+Or even better!

 ```
-chrome://network-error/-106
+chrome://dino
 ```

 I discovered it few minutes ago, and I have just broke my record: see the